The best sales to shop this weekend: PhoneSoap, Madewell, Samsung and more

 - Take up to 30% off select storage solutions for the garage, closet and more from The Home Depot.

-- Bloomingdale’s Winter Break sale means up to 70% off designer styles that will keep you cozy and chic all season long.
+- The Bloomingdale’s Winter Break sale means up to 70% off designer styles that will keep you cozy and chic all season long.

 Deals you may have missed

-Note: Editor’s note: It’s still unknown whether or not UV sanitizers and UV-C can kill Covid-19, and the FDA (Food and Drug Administration) released an advisory confirming this.
-They also note that direct contact with UV-C or looking into the light can cause injury.
-The UV sanitizers above feature lids with a locking mechanism or the light is only activated when the cover is confirmed to be closed.
-You can see the full advisory from the FDA here and further analysis from CNN Business here.